 class MyClass(object): @staticmethod def the_static_method(x): print(x) MyClass.the_static_method(2)

-Do comment if you have any doubts and suggestions on this Python method tutorial.
+Do comment if you have any doubts or suggestions on this Python method tutorial.

 All Python Examples are in Python 3, so Maybe its different from python 2 or upgraded versions.